 clipclaim specifying the GUID of the playlist or clip to access (it must match the content URL being accessed)

-keyclaim is the restricted member's access key which you can find in the Program Settings > Restricted Access UI or retrievable via the Management API.
+keyclaim is the restricted members' key which you can find in the Program Settings > Restricted Access UI or retrievable via the Management API.

 - Optionally, you can set an